-After explaining the chapter, let the students do the course book exercises given on Pages 14 and 15 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 16 of the main coursebook.
+After explaining the chapter, let the students do the course book exercises given on pages 14 and 15 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on page 16 of the main course book to imbibe Problem Solving & Logical Reasoning skills.
 Help the students to solve these questions.

-In Creative Assignment, activities like Hands On and Fun in Lab given on Pages 16 and 17 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activities like Hands On and Fun in Lab given on pages 16 and 17 of the main course book will enhance the ability of the students and serve as an Art Integration, Ethical & Moral Reasoning and Experiential Learning activity.